BenjaminPlanterose/aps-lm/README.md

 ## Reproducibility report

-You can download it [here](https://github.com/BenjaminPlanterose/aps-lm/reproducibility_report_v2.zip).
-It consists of an Rmarkdown file reproducibility_report.Rmd.
-Instructions are provided as README.html.
+You can download it [here](https://github.com/BenjaminPlanterose/aps-lm/blob/main/reproducibility_report_v2.zip).
+It consists of an Rmarkdown file (*reproducibility_report.Rmd*).
+Instructions are provided in the file *README.html*.

 For any questions/concerns arising from this Github project, either [report an issue](https://github.com/BenjaminPlanterose/aps-lm/issues) or simply contact b.planterosejimenez at gmail.com